 Every inch of this plant is poisonous to dogs—from the flower petals to the pointy, long leaves.

-“Like lily of the valley, oleander also contains cardiac glycosides,” Dr. Stern explains.
-“We can see changes in heart rate and heart rhythm as well.”
+“Like lily of the valley, oleander also contains cardiac glycosides,” Dr. Stern explains, adding that symptoms can include:

 Philodendrons have heart-shaped leaves and long vines, and are a very popular houseplant.
 Beware, though: These plants contain insoluble calcium oxalate crystals, which can irritate your dog’s mouth and lips.